 By many measurements, New York City is one of the best dining destinations in the world.
 This is where master chefs from France and Italy come to be global superstars.
 It’s where street foods like pizza, bagels and hot dogs were perfected; where American haute cuisine became elevated to an art; and where you can taste the culinary contributions of the entire world.

-As it turns out, many of our greatest chefs are part of another group: the LGBT community.
+As it turns out, many of our greatest chefs are part of another group: the LGBTQ community.
 These notable gay and lesbian chefs have created some of NYC’s most beloved foodie institutions.
-A number of their restaurants are a part of the bi-annual NYC Restaurant Week®.
 Check out a few of these culinary stars and their contributions below.

 Chef: Cesar Moreno

 Cesar Moreno is a pastry chef whose work at Hotel Americano has created some of our favorite sweet treats anywhere in NYC.
 Moreno, formerly of the popular Gardenia in the West Village, brings inventiveness to his desserts and pastries.
 While strolling the nearby High Line, it’s worth stopping into the Hotel Americano’s restaurant for one of his delectable inventions.

 In early 2014, fresh off a successful stint as general manager of the wildly popular Rubirosa, Bari Musacchio decided to open a bagel shop on the Little Italy stretch of Grand Street.
 The chef-entrepreneur-restaurateur’s latest venture was a hit, and Baz Bagels has become a carb-y cornerstone of the area.
 The bagels are made fresh daily on-site and have earned critical raves.
 Of course, Musacchio does more than just bagels: she also serves up breakfast classics like French toast along with some classic Jewish favorites like smoked fish and matzo ball soup.